 Finding out More Information

-If you would like to discuss your situation in more detail – either because you are considering resigning, or because you have resigned and want to know more about a constructive dismissal claim, get in touch with us to speak to one of our employment law experts today.
+If you would like to discuss your situation in more detail – either because you are considering resigning, or because you have resigned and want to know more about a constructive dismissal claim, book an employment consultation today.

 Book a 1 hour consultation with a Truth Legal expert